W2Wizard/FlaxDocs/manual/graphics/materials/material-nodes/nodes/particle.md

-# TODO: Implement

 # Particle

 ## Explanation

-Particles rely on materials to define the color of the particle for instance, the material editor provides lots of nice nodes to access data passed from the particle emitter to the material itself.
+Incases for when the material is to be used to define particles its possible to access information about the individual particle itself in the material editor.

 ## Examples

+For instance you can access the particles age, velocity, position as well as get access to specific attributes defined in the particle emitter

+TODO: Add images

 ## Nodes

+TODO: Add images